Stonelinks/stonelinks.github.io/contents/projects/mindshare/index.md

 That'd be cool, but if you have a GPS-capable phone and a browser then there's a far simpler way to do this that would actually be pretty sick.

-Take a look at Google Maps and the number of Wikipedia articles and tourist photos that have already been overlayed on common destinations (Maps>More>Photos,Wikipedia).
+Take a look at Google Maps and the number of Wikipedia articles and tourist photos that have already been overlaid on common destinations (Maps>More>Photos,Wikipedia).
 What you should really do is use input from the phone's camera and search images tagged on Maps,etc. within a certain radius for matches.
 Depending on the GPS accuracy, you might not even need to go that far.

 Regardless, I agree that we need more Augmented Reality apps.
 You should heck out Layar, which seems to be the current AR front-runner: